Update: Another new SPI website design update was made in April 2016! Scroll down to check out those latest changes.

 The getting started page went on to become one of the most visited pages on the site, and one of the most profitable too.
 Actually, it was the 2nd most profitable page behind the resources page, and it's still that way today too.

 In August of 2011, the site switched over to the Thesis Theme framework to optimize page load time and search engine optimization.
-Unlike before (when I first launched), I had help to put my existing theme onto the Thesis framework, which I definitely wouldn’t have been able to do on my own.
+Unlike before (when I first launched), I had help to put my existing theme onto the Thesis framework, which I definitely wouldn't have been able to do on my own.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 Here are the results of that switch, and I've been on Thesis ever since.